 - 1. Transcript(s): Official transcripts sent directly to the GLS office by the degree-granting institution.
 If the GLS office is not able to obtain degree verification via the Student Clearinghouse, a transcript may be required. - 2.
-Immunizations: The cover sheet provided in the application with documentation demonstrating compliance with the State of Connecticut's requirements for immunizations must be submitted directly to Wesleyan Health Services.
+Additional immunizations: The cover sheet provided in the application with documentation demonstrating compliance with the State of Connecticut's requirements for immunizations must be submitted directly to Wesleyan Health Services.

-Students may enroll and begin their first course in the GLS prior to the delivery of official transcripts and immunization compliance documentation, but these documents must be on file in order for a student to be eligible for degree/certificate candidacy.
+Students may enroll and begin their first course in the GLS prior to the delivery of official transcripts and immunization compliance documentation (except for covid vaccination compliance which is required)but these documents must be on file in order for a student to be eligible for degree/certificate candidacy.
 It is therefore advisable for non-degree students to provide official transcripts and immunization compliance documentation as early as possible in the process (particularly if it turns out that vaccinations are necessary, which can often take more than a month.